Backward Thinking and Divisiveness

 (Reg, leader of the People’s Front of Judea, from the film “Life of Brian”)

-Jewish priests badgered their fellows into a fanatical reverence for scripture.
-Most Jews looked backward by trying to rigidly conform to the last jot and tittle of the Torah, instead of being open-minded and flexible.
-They were obsessed with ingratiating themselves with their imaginary God, which excluded them from having cordial relations with gentiles.
+Six hundred years before Jesus Jewish priests badgered their fellows into a fanatical reverence for scripture.
+As a consequence, most Jews looked backward by trying to rigidly conform to the last jot and tittle of the Torah, instead of being open-minded and flexible.
+They were obsessed with ingratiating themselves with their imaginary God, which usually excluded them from having cordial relations with gentiles.

 Their obsessive reliance on scripture meant they were subject to primitive law and ethics.
-They were forever fighting and arguing, because God’s rules were so open to interpretation.
-Their religious leaders, not democratically elected, who claimed to know how to interpret scripture, could claim an elevated status and tax the people’s incomes.
+They frequently fought and argued amongst themselves, partly because God’s rules were so open to interpretation.
+Their religious leaders, not democratically elected, who claimed to know how to interpret scripture, assumed they had an elevated status, and taxed the people’s incomes.

-At the beginning of the Christian era, an eclectic mix of Jews and gentiles wrote more stories about God with the explicit but not admitted aim of asserting authority over others using scripture.
+At the beginning of the Christian era, an eclectic mix of Jews and gentiles wrote more stories about God with the explicit, but not admitted, aim of asserting authority over everyone in the empire.
 Some of these writings eventually became the New Testament.
-Christianity inculcated similar convictions into its converts, such as an injunction to obey priests, a reluctance to embrace new ideas, and an intolerance of all others.
+They instilled similar convictions in their converts, such as an injunction to obey “God,” ie priests, a reluctance to embrace new ideas, and an intolerance of all non-believers.

-Ever since the dawn of Christianity, Christians have been squabbling with each other and outsiders, just as the ancient Jews always did, and the Bible is largely to blame.
+Ever since the dawn of Christianity, Christians have been squabbling with each other and outsiders, just as the ancient Jews always did, and the baloney in the Bible is largely to blame.

 An Immoral Book